Denver, Colorado Probate Attorney

 - Determination of whether an individual requires a guardian or conservator

 - Resolution of creditor claims.

-Walter Kelly helps individuals, families, personal representatives, beneficiaries, heirs and others to navigate through the probate and estate administration processes.
-In addition, Walt prepares federal and state estate tax returns for taxable estates.
+Our Colorado probate attorney will help individuals, families, personal representatives, beneficiaries, heirs and others to navigate through the probate and estate administration processes.
+In addition to Colorado probate advice, our Denver probate lawyer prepares federal and state estate tax returns for taxable estates.